JaluteGainwell/angular-dotnet-openshift-example/README.md

 4. For OpenShift to acces the image, you will need to create a Github personal access token .
     a.
 Go to your GitHub Profile settings, and select **Developer Settings**
     b.
 Select Personal Access Token and press **Generate New Access Token**
     c.
-Give description name like ""
+Give description name like "For Package Management"
     d.
 Give the token **Write:packages** and **Delete:packages** privileges
     e.
 Click **Generate Token**
         NOTE: will generate a key, you will need this in a later step in Openshift.